Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 Generic brands tend to be less expensive and are just as effective in preventing pregnancy.
 In addition, family planning clinics sometimes offer lower cost or free EC pills.

-ella typically costs around $50.
-It requires a prescription, but is more likely to be covered by insurance.
+The cost for ella is about $50.
+It requires a prescription but is more likely to be covered by insurance.

 Copper IUDs also require a prescription.
 You’ll have to see a doctor to have a copper IUD inserted.
 This is often covered by insurance.

 If you’re worried about the cost, contact your insurance company to find out what forms of EC it covers.